tableau/embedding-api-v3-guide/README.md

 ## How to use this guide

-This guide has a few goals: 1) To help you understand key concepts of using the Embedding API v3, 2) to solicit feedback from our community on changes we intend to make, and 3) to help you migrate existing content to v3.
+This guide has a few goals:
+1) To help you understand key concepts of using the Embedding API v3
+2) to solicit feedback from our community on changes we intend to make
+3) to help you migrate existing content to v3.

-Currently, the Embedding API v3 remains unreleased, but is under active development.
+Currently, the Embedding API v3.0 has been released in Tableau 2021.4, but it continues to be under active development.
 Now is the best time for you to leave feedback so that we can make important changes, where appropriate, prior to releasing the final version.
 If you have comments or feedback, please submit an Issue on this Github repository.

+## Roadmap

+The Embedding API v3.0 support basic embedding and [Connected Apps](https://help.tableau.com/current/api/embedding_api/en-us/docs/embedding_api_auth.html).
+Tableau Embedding v3.1 is now in Developer Preview and includes:
+* Viz initialization via JavaScript
+* More programmatic support for the toolbar actions
+* Support of mark selection method
+* Embedded Web Authoring

+We will continue to release new versions of the Embedding API v3 with every release of Tableau until all JavaScript API v2 users can migrate to Embedding API v3.

 ### Strategies for adopting the Embedding API v3